lbryio/spec/index.md

 LBRY makes some small changes to consensus timing and methodology.

 #### Block Timing

 The target block time was lowered from 10 to 2.5 minutes to facilitate faster transaction confirmation.

 #### Difficulty Adjustment

 The proof-of-work target is adjusted every block to better adapt to sudden changes in hashrate.
-The exact adjustment algorithm can be seen [here](#fixme).
+The exact adjustment algorithm can be seen [here](https://github.com/lbryio/lbrycrd/blob/e90d7f54cede3c1c5bfc3590351054bdc5a99480/src/lbry.cpp).

-#### Hash Algorithm
+#### Block Hash Algorithm

 LBRY uses a combination of SHA256, SHA512, and RIPEMD160.
-The exact hashing algorithm can be seen [here](#fixme).
+The exact hashing algorithm can be seen [here](https://github.com/lbryio/lbrycrd/blob/e90d7f54cede3c1c5bfc3590351054bdc5a99480/src/hash.cpp#L18).

+#### Block Rewards

+The block reward schedule was adjusted to provide an initial testing period, a quick ramp-up to max block rewards, then a logarithmic decay to 0.
+The source for the algorithm is [here](https://github.com/lbryio/lbrycrd/blob/ebeb2bd092734035887ca3d8d0e69628bd2d3900/src/main.cpp#L1594).

 ### URLs